PrestaShop/open-source/content/slack/channels.md

 - Status: Public
 - Language: FR

+**#dev-polish**
+- Description: For discussions in polish
+- Users: For the polish community at large
+- Owners: PrestaShop project maintainers
+- Status: Public
+- Language: PL

+**#dev-spanish**
+- Description: For discussions in spanish
+- Users: For the spanish community at large
+- Owners: PrestaShop project maintainers
+- Status: Public
+- Language: ES

+**#dev-italian**
+- Description: For discussions in italian
+- Users: For the italian community at large
+- Owners: PrestaShop project maintainers
+- Status: Public
+- Language: IT

 **#dev-modules**
 - Description: The best place on earth to discuss about module development for PrestaShop
 - Users: For modules developers of the community